Leaderboard

 11 points

-Parked in beautiful downtown Durham around 230pm and took the trail west then turned north over the top of Durham to the railbed, south to the B111 and back to the trailer for 120 km afternoon.
+11. Parked in beautiful downtown Durham around 230pm and took the trail west then turned north over the top of Durham to the railbed, south to the B111 and back to the trailer for 120 km afternoon.
 Road run sections were mostly solid and there was a bit of snow to run on at the sides which was surprising.
 Trails on the west side and up to the railbed were groomed last night.
 So was the railbed but it was getting hard to tell, lots of traffic.
 Klondyke had groomed their section of the B111 and it was good but no grooming on the Durham side and it was completely bombed out garbage.
 Only pictures of the good stuff…….lol The bad was bad.
-Some of the sections should be closed but I’m sure tomorrow will do them all in.11 points
+Some of the sections should be closed but I’m sure tomorrow will do them all in.

-Kanawata to clova, around 255.
+12. Kanawata to clova, around 255.
 83 to parent was good.
 83 closer to clova had some thin sections, especially the area that had forest fires this past summer from I assume combination of logging now going on and lack of wind protection with so many trees burnt up….quite a bit of damage caused by the fires.
-A few pictures, beauty day with the bright sun and cold.11 points
+A few pictures, beauty day with the bright sun and cold.

-We ran Amos to Matagami and back yesterday.
+13. We ran Amos to Matagami and back yesterday.
 I was about 10km out from gas when the sled started coughing.
 Dumped in some of the linqs gas.
 Took 35litrs to fill in matagami.
 Minty the whole way up!
 No restaurant open on sundays in matagami.
 Food stuff at gas station we heated up later at warm up shack.
 Came back down same way.
 Dumped all gas in at lower warm up shelter.
 Still took 35 litres in amos.
 Fast running and chewing fuel with 2 900T's.
 All trails in great shape.
 Dinner at st.huberts.
 The river crossing is fine in amos but still shows closed.
 Heading back to Temis today and will update tonight.
-One of the riders on the abitibi map cover sure looks very familiar lol!11 points
+One of the riders on the abitibi map cover sure looks very familiar lol!

 10 points